limansky/limansky_me/drafts/2016-07-02-Scala-type-variance-and-Java-collections.md

 tags: Scala, collections
 ---

-It's quite often when we need to use a Java API from Scala.
-And it's really often when you have modules written in Java in your Scala project.
+It's quite often that we need to use a Java API from Scala.
+And these usages occurs even more often when you have modules written in Java in your Scala project.
 The most common problem is to pass Java collections to Scala API and Scala collections to Java.
 Fortunately, Scala library provides bidirectional implicit converters between Scala and Java collections.
-There are two classes `JavaConverters` and `JavaConversions` which provide a same functionality but in the different way.
+There are two classes `JavaConverters` and `JavaConversions` which provide the same functionality but in a different way.

 Assume we have a Java service: